 - improved quality of life.

 In a small number of cases, doctors may prescribe corticosteroid medications, such as prednisone or cortisone, if NSAIDs do not relieve pain.
 Corticosteroids reduce joint inflammation and are frequently used to treat rheumatic diseases such as rheumatoid arthritis.
-The downside of corticosteroids is that they can cause further damage to the bones in the joint.
-Also, they carry the risk of side effects such as increased appetite, weight gain, and lower resistance to infections.
-A doctor must prescribe and monitor corticosteroid treatment.
-Because corticosteroids alter the body’s natural hormone production, which is essential for the body to function, you should not stop taking them suddenly, and you should follow the doctor’s instructions for discontinuing treatment.
+Because of the serious side effects associated with corticosteroids, a doctor must prescribe and monitor treatment.

 The hip joint is located where the upper end of the femur, or thigh bone, meets the pelvis, or hip bone.
 A ball at the end of the femur, called the femoral head, fits in a socket (the acetabulum) in the pelvis to allow a wide range of motion.